Blanche of Castile: Regency

 In 1229, she was responsible for the Treaty of Paris, in which Raymond VII, Count of Toulouse, submitted to Louis.
-By the terms of the agreement, his daughter and heir, Joan, married Blanche's son, Alphonse, and the county could only pass to his heirs.
+By the terms of the agreement, his daughter and heir, Joan, married Blanche's son, Alphonse, and the county could pass only to his heirs.
 He gave up all the lands conquered by Simon de Montfort to the crown of France.
 It also meant the end of the Albigensian Crusade.

 To prevent Henry III of England from gaining more French lands through marriage, Blanche denied him the first two brides he sought.
 In 1226, he sought to marry Yolande of Brittany, Mauclerc's daughter.
 Blanche instead forced her father to give Yolande to Blanche's son John.
 When Henry became engaged to Joan, Countess of Ponthieu, Blanche lobbied the Pope to deny the marriage based on consanguinity, denying the dispensation Henry sought.

 In 1230, Henry III came to invade France.
 At the cost of some of the crown's influence in Poitou, Blanche managed to keep the English Queen mother Isabella, Countess of Angoulême, and her second husband, Hugh X of Lusignan, from supporting the English side.
 However, Mauclerc did support the English and Brittany rebelled against the crown in 1230.
 Originally, the English landed in Brittany with 275 knights, men at arms, and barons to meet his ally Peter I, Duke of Brittany.
 The campaign began well for Henry III, who probably recruited foot soldiers on the continent as he brought 7,800 marks with him.
 On the other hand, Blanche's troops were insubordinate to her and refused to serve beyond the 40 day feudal contract; most disbanded after 40 days.
 Philip I, Count of Boulogne, left the royal forces and proceeded to raid Champagne.
-Blanche had to chase Philip to try and stop him from raiding the important county, leaving Henry III to proceed without serious resistance.
+Blanche had to chase Philip to try to stop him from raiding the important county, leaving Henry III to proceed without serious resistance.